Namiri Plains, Serengeti, Tanzania (Day 1 and 2)

 Altitude 1670m (5,479 feet)

 In the first 24 hours of arriving at Namiri Plains, I’ve been relatively close to elephants, cheetah and lions – superb!
-Leopards remain elusive.
+Leopards remain unseen.

 Needless to say, the crazy travel days of last week disappeared when I arrived here at around 1pm.
-My driver/guide, Hatibu, was at Seronera Airport to meet me, and having climbed into the Toyota 4WD, fitted out for photographers, we chatted about what I wanted to see and photograph, and I learned a little about him and his photography.
+My driver/guide, Hatibu, was at Seronera Airport to meet me, and having climbed into his Toyota 4WD, fitted out for photographers, we chatted about what I wanted to see and photograph, and I learned about him and his photography.

-Then we were off into the bush, and for the next 5 or so hours, we drove through wide open grassy plains with single and grouped acacia trees dotted about, big sky and little breeze.
-Gentle hills, some with the characteristic kopje – bundles of weather-smoothed rocks that sit above the grasses and provide hiding and also resting/sleeping places for animals.
+Then we were off into the bush, and for the next five or so hours, we drove through wide open grassy plains with single and grouped acacia trees dotted about, the big sky of the Serengeti stretching in all directions, and little breeze.
+We drove over gentle hills, some with the characteristic kopjes – bundles of weather-smoothed rocks that sit above the grasses and provide hiding and also resting/sleeping places for animals.
 This is just how I’d imagined the Serengeti would be.

 It’s the start of the migration in this part of Africa, and zebra and wildebeest were in large groups in various places.
 They move clockwise annually through Tanzania, going north into Kenya from the western areas of Tanzania, then circling back into the eastern areas later in the year.
-You might have seen footage of them trying to get across rivers with crocs lying in wait.
+You might have seen footage of them crossing rivers with crocs lying in wait.

 Our main search on afternoon 1 was for leopards.
-Instead we found elephants – a family of about 8 including 5 mothers and 3 babies of various ages, led by one mother with large tusks, possibly the matriarch of the group.
+Instead we found elephants – a family of about eight including five mothers and three babies of various ages, led by one mother with very large tusks, possibly the matriarch of the group.
 Well behind them a large bull (male) followed their path.
 We stopped to watch as the bull came closer – would there be tussles or would he be accepted?

 It seems he was welcomed in, and off they all went moving away from the track we were on.